 - Formal decisions of the Council are required to give effect to the budget and key policies set out by the Council. - Every Council sets council tax, and each of the pre-existing councils which form a unitary council will have carried out this process differently over a number of years based on their political priorities.
 The alignment or setting of new council tax needs to be determined and agreed. - There will be differences regarding the amounts of council tax payable under the different authority areas of the pre-existing Councils.
 Therefore, the council tax within each area that constitutes the new unitary authority will need to be 'equalised'.
 The unitary authority will undertake a process of equalising the different council tax levels across the predecessor areas. - When setting council tax, each council will need to consider its net budget and spending needs - a process that may be difficult for an organisation that has no operating history. - In equalising council tax, the new unitary will need to keep in mind the limitations placed on the amount that Council Tax can increase.
-For example, larger authorities are limited to a council tax increase which must not be more than 2% above the previous year.
-If a Council wants to increase tax by 2% or more then it is required to hold a referendum of its local electors. - Unitary councils are also the billing authorities who collect Council Tax for emergency services and any parish councils within the area.
+For example, councils with social care duties can raise council tax every year by up to 4.99%, without triggering a referendum of its local electors whereas others can increase it by up to 2.99%. - Unitary councils are also the billing authorities who collect Council Tax for emergency services and any parish councils within the area.
 The administration for this process - which may have been previously performed by now dissolved district councils - will need to be set up.